iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 4 reviews"/>
 </p>

+> Will this WA Notify app works within Washington state only? or does it works in other state too?
+I recently flew to CA and I don't see anything happen to this app yet.<br> :date: __2021-04-01 22:24:40__

 > Got notified today of a possible exposure from last week.
 I could figure out where I was since I had the date, and go get tested immediately.
 I wish the app said you SHOULD get tested not only if you have symptoms as the testing center wasn't sure if I met testing criteria.
 But glad I had the app installed if I can prevent further spread.<br> :date: __2021-02-10 19:24:40__